Corporate Responsibility Group: Partnerships

-The group has an established link with Business in the Community (BITC).
-By convention, the Chair of CRG sits on the Board of Directors of BITC.
+The group had an established link with Business in the Community (BITC).
+By convention, the Chair of CRG sat on the Board of Directors of BITC.
 BITC's "Key Knowledge for CR Practitioners" primer cites CRG's Code of Conduct for CR practitioners under "Key Principles & Frameworks".

 The Doughty Centre for Corporate Responsibility, at the Cranfield School of Management cites the group as a partner.